Zy0d0x0/HS2-Wheel/README.md

 # Todo

-- [ ] Craated rear cover to enclose the Ardunio while still exposing the USB port.
+- [ ] Create rear cover to enclose the Ardunio while still exposing the USB port.